tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Abandoned when the party first visits but is occupied upon their return
  - **Here kitty kitty**
  - **Ritual to the mothers**
-	 - you see one of the domed structures you have come to know as coblinsmoke billows from a very small hut carved out of the body of a stalk,
+	 - you see one of the domed structures you have come to know as a goblin home smoke billows from a very small hut carved out of the body of a stalk,
 	 -

 #### Sanctuaries